francis450/Luna-Hacks-Mental-Health/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command in the terminal/powershell:
 >npm start